raspberrypilearning/focus-on-the-prize/en/step_6.md

 --- task ---

-Click the green flag a few times to make sure that the boxes always move to an empty area of the stage, before they stop moving.
+Click on the green flag a few times, and make sure that the boxes always move to an empty area of the Stage before they stop moving.

 --- /task ---

-It would also be nice if the boxes didn't stop when they are off the edge of the stage.
+It would also be nice if the boxes did not stop when they are off the edge of the Stage.
 An `and`{:class="block3operators"} operator can be used to test for two different conditions.

 --- task ---

-Add in an `and`{:class="block3operators"} into the `repeat until`{:class="block3control"} condition.
-Then add in a `touching edge`{:class="block3sensing"} block to go with the `not`{:class="block3operators"} `touching color`{:class="block3sensing"} blocks.
+Add an `and`{:class="block3operators"} into the `repeat until`{:class="block3control"} condition.
+Then, add in a `touching edge`{:class="block3sensing"} block to go with the `not`{:class="block3operators"} `touching color`{:class="block3sensing"} blocks.

 ![image of gift sprite](images/gift-gift2-sprite.png)